JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Do a test run with cold (ideally sterile) water
 	* This ensures a final check that the seals are effective and lowers the stress level when processing the sample.
 * French press the sample
+	* Use a new nylon bead in the valve that controls flow
+	* Make sure outlet flow is closed before loading sample.
+(Otherwise it will leak onto the floor.)
 	* Load up to 30mL of the sample into the french press.
 More might make it hard to get the plunger down enough to fit on the pressure stand.
 	* Pressurize to 500 PSI
 	* Let the sample drip (ideally as few as a few drops per minute) into a Falcon tube
 	* Repeat with the other half of the ADH sample
 	* French press the samples agin.
+* DNAse can be added to reduce viscosity downstream
+	* Currently we don't have any DNAse, but we do have some "lysonase" we can try.

 ## Clairify lysates in the Sorvoll
 * Move the lysates into 2 SS-34 bottles